micklarsen/elvimcc/content/blog/building-a-legal-ai-assistant-part-two.md

 - Installed Chroma to store and search text by meaning.
 - Split the Danish Housing Act into clean, overlapping **chunks** for easier retrieval.

 Now it’s time to put it all together and actually ask questions.
+The final project [is on Github](https://github.com/micklarsen/dklovrag)

 ---